 If an employee creates IP rights in the course of employment, the employer is generally the first owner of those rights, unless expressly agreed otherwise.
 If an employee creates a protectable work outside of the terms of employment, but in breach of a duty owed to the employer, the employer may be entitled in equity to the copyright, and can call for its assignment.
 The scope of employment should be carefully defined, as this is the basis on which the right automatically vests with the employer.

-In any event, if IP rights are important to an employer, these rights should be expressly dealt with in the employment agreement.
+In any event, if IP rights are important to an employer, these rights should be expressly dealt with, either in the employment contract or some other agreement.

 Restraint of trade

 It is possible to restrict an employee's activities during employment and after termination.